tableau/connector-plugin-sdk/docs/oauth.md

 # How to enable OAuth for a plugin connector

+First check your Database and Driver document to make sure if it supports OAuth.

 To enable OAUth for your connector, in the manifest add another field `<oauth-config>` and link to a oauthConfig.xml you created, described below.

 ```xml